TamirAl/citySense/README.md

 ## What is citySense ?
 The system consists of three components:

 (1) citySense network: The system is powered by a network of modular IoT sensor nodes (that can be placed on streetlight poles).
 Each IoT node consists of a set of sensors to sense the pulse of the city.

-(2) citySense brain: A modular processing framework to process and analyze the data.
+(2) citySense analyzer: A modular processing framework to process and analyze the data.

 (3) citySense dashboard: Map-centered web dashboard to showcase the results.

 In every IoT sensor node, an Arduino (Nano) connected to a Raspberry-Pi via USB, is used with a set of sensors to monitor temperature, humidity, carbon monoxide (CO), sound, solar radiation, Bluetooth signals, Wi-Fi hotspots, and battery charge level.
 The Arduino is powerd through the USB socket and uses the built in USB-to-serial connection to communicate with the Raspberry Pi.